No-local-broadcasting theorem for non-signalling behaviours and assemblages: Abstract

 \section{Abstract}

-The no-broadcasting theorem is one of the most fundamental results in quantum information theory; it guarantees that the simplest attacks on any quantum protocol, based on eavesdropping and copying of quantum information, are impossible.
-Due to its fundamental importance, it is natural to ask whether it is an inherent quantum property or holds also for a broader class of non-classical theories.
-A relevant generalization is to consider non-signalling boxes.
-Subsequently Joshi, Grudka and Horodecki$^{\otimes 4}$ conjectured that one cannot locally broadcast nonlocal boxes.
-In this paper, we prove their conjecture based on fundamental properties of the relative entropy of boxes.
-Following a similar reasoning, we also obtain an analogous theorem for steerable assemblages.
+The no-broadcasting theorem is a fundamental result in quantum information theory.
+It guarantees that a class of attacks on quantum protocols, based on eavesdropping and indiscriminate copying of quantum information, are impossible.
+Due to its fundamental importance, it is natural to ask whether it is an intrinsic quantum property or whether it also holds for a broader class of non-classical theories.
+To address this question, one could use the framework of correlation scenarios.
+Under this standpoint, Joshi, Grudka, and the Horodeckis conjectured that one cannot locally broadcast nonlocal behaviours.
+In this paper, we prove their conjecture based on the monotonicity of the relative entropy for behaviours.
+Additionally, following a similar reasoning, we obtain an analogous no-go theorem for steerable assemblages.